 The Walkable City

-Jeff Speck’s comprehensive two-day course on the most effective arguments, techniques, and tools for reshaping places in support of walking, biking, and transit.
+Jeff Speck’s unforgettable two-day program on the most effective arguments, techniques, and tools for reshaping places to support of walking, biking, and transit.

 Curious about what to expect when coming to campus?
 Please visit our Campus Learning page.

-Join Jeff Speck, author of the best-selling Walkable City, for a comprehensive two-day course on the most effective arguments, techniques, and tools for reshaping places in support of walking, biking, and transit, including a design charrette with the City Manager of Watertown, MA, George Proakis.
+Join Jeff Speck, author of the best-selling Walkable City, for an unforgettable two-day program on the most effective arguments, techniques, and tools for reshaping places in support of walking, biking, and transit, including a design charrette with the City Manager of Watertown, MA, George Proakis.

 What to Expect